sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	</copy>
 	```

   	You use the zeppelin-context z.show method to display Python objects and proxy object content.
 Here, you display the first few rows of IRIS_TMP using z.show.

 	![Top rows of IRIS_TMP.](images/rows-iris-temp.png)

 ## Task 2: Create a Persistent Database Table

-1. You can also create a persistent table using the create function and specifying a table name, IRIS as done below.
-The `oml.create` function creates a table in the database schema and returns an `oml.DataFrame` object.
+1. You can also create a persistent table using the `oml.create` function and specifying a table name (IRIS for example) as done below.
+The `oml.create` function creates a table in the database schema and returns an `oml.DataFrame` proxy object.
 This table is now accessible both within OML4Py and directly from SQL.
-Use the z.show function to display the desired data in the notebook.
-To create the persistent table IRIS, run the following script.
+To create the persistent table named `IRIS` and display its columns, shape and a subset of its contents, run the following script.

 	```
 	<copy>